-“There’s just nothing I can do,” the guardsman was saying, as rain pinged off his armor.
+“There’s just nothing I can do,” the guardsman said again, as rain pinged off his armor.
 He had been explaining to Naleen that Merolate didn’t allow travelers in after dark.
 “I’ve got my orders, and I can’t just go letting people in when they come knocking on my gate after dark, no matter how pretty they might be.”

-“You are most gracious,” the woman said as she ducked beneath the guardsman’s arm and hurried for the shelter of the tower.
+“You are most gracious,” Naleen said as she ducked beneath the guardsman’s arm and hurried for the shelter of the tower.
 Her cloak swished about her ankles as she walked, but the rain had made it more than heavy enough to conceal the slim, short sword hanging from her waist.
 The guardsman noticed nothing untoward.
 Almost, Naleen felt badly for manipulating him into relenting, but there was a burning brazier just inside, and the air was noticeably warmer; with her entirely unfeigned shivering finally beginning to subside, the feeling of guilt did not last long.

-Inside the tower was still slightly damp, but it wasn’t actively raining, and warm torchlight turned the stones a welcoming orange that wound its way up the broad, spiral staircase.
-Once inside, the light illuminated the woman, revealing a pretty, pale face, marred by a single scar that traced down over her cheekbone from her eye, or rather, what had once been her eye.
+Even inside the tower it was still slightly damp, but it at least wasn’t actively raining, and warm torchlight turned the stones a welcoming orange that wound its way up the broad, spiral staircase.
+Once inside, the light illuminated Naleen, revealing a pretty, pale face, marred by a single scar that traced down over her cheekbone from her eye, or rather, what had once been her eye.
 It was now nothing more than a polished, black ball of glass, though her other eye was a striking green.
 It itched slightly, but she fought the urge to rub at it; it already was more distinctive than she would like for her line of work.

 “There’s a guardroom up the stairs,” the guardsman said, gesturing with the hand that didn’t hold a spear from where he was taking the opportunity indoors to warm himself before a brazier.
 If he was surprised by Naleen’s scar or her eye, he made no sign nor mention of it, which instantly earned him Naleen’s appreciation.
 “The other guards should be able to find you a dry cloak, at least.
 Once morning comes, we’ll see about getting you into the city.”

-Pushing water out of her hair with her hands, leaving it plastered against her skull, the woman smiled, twisting the scar on her face, but from the faint lines around her eyes, it was clear she smiled often.
+Pushing water out of her hair with her hands, leaving it plastered against her skull, Naleen smiled, genuinely this time.
+It was always easier to act when as little of it was an act as possible.
 “Thank you.”

 “Well, I better be getting back outside,” the guardsman remarked, stepping reluctantly away from the brazier and putting his hand on the tower door.
 “Say, what did you say your business was in Merolate?
 You have family here or something?”

-“I didn’t,” the woman replied, humor sparkling in her living eye.
+“I didn’t,” Naleen, humor sparkling in her living eye.
 “But since you ask, I’m here to see my brother.
 I haven’t seen him in many years, but I’ve finally tracked him here.
 Who would have thought he’d be a personal servant in the Prime’s castle?”
 This story had been the result of careful planning and research, calibrated deliberately to be interesting and to provide sufficiently strong reasoning for Naleen to have come to Merolate, without being too memorable or interesting.
 It also had to be believable; this was the first time she was testing it, and that always seemed the most nerve-wracking part, though she would face greater trials of her cover soon enough.

 Wincing as he put on his helmet, and shifting awkwardly from foot to foot, the guardsman smiled back.
 “I’d be happy to take you there, when my shift ends.”

-“Oh, I wouldn’t want to inconvenience you,” the woman replied, pausing on her way up the stairs to look back down at the guardsman.
+“Oh, I wouldn’t want to inconvenience you,” Naleen replied, pausing on her way up the stairs to look back down at the guardsman.
 “I’m sure it can’t be too hard to find the castle of Merolate’s Prime.
 Thank you again for your help tonight.”
 The last thing she needed was to show up to the castle accompanied by a guardsman.

 “Oh, well, of course,” the guardsman mumbled, looking terribly embarrassed, and Naleen realized she had misread his overture entirely.
 “Well, if you change your mind, just ask for Guardsman Proid.”
-Then he stepped back out of the rain and shut the door behind him.
+Then he stepped back out into the rain and shut the door behind him.

 With a sigh, Doil knocked on Kiluron’s bedroom door for the fourth time that morning.
 Outside, the sun was already well clear of the horizon.
 “My lord, you really must be getting up.
-The scouts report that Ebereen’s delegation is less than an hour from the city gates.”
+The scouts report that Ebereen’s delegation is nearly in sight of the city gates.”

 For the fourth time that morning, the only response Doil received was the quiet thump of a pillow being thrown at the door.
 If it came down to a trial of Doil’s patience, versus Kiluron’s supply of pillows, Doil had not doubt that he would lose.
 “My lord, the Ebereen delegation will almost certainly consider it a grievous insult if the Sub-Prime of Merolate doesn’t meet them at the gates.
 Not to mention that the Prime will be greatly displeased.
 He might go so far as to…”